varunahire17/DMW-Assignments/README.md

 # DMW Assignments
-Mayur Chaudhari A-30 ( DMW-Assignment No.-1 ) Data Mining And Warehousing Lab
+Varun Ahire A-20 ( DMW-Assignment No.-1 )

 Question 1 : Title :- From sklearn.datasets load digits dataset and do following